To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Scope of the paper: transfer learning perspective

-In this paper, our goal is to understand whether the existing local and semi-local ensemble methods can be beneficial in the transfer learning setup and help close the quality gap between Local and Global DEs.
-We focus on the situation when only one pre-trained checkpoint is available, as in Local DE, and study the effectiveness of FGE and SSE methods.
-These methods have very similar structure and differ mostly in learning rate schedules and hyperparameter values.
-In each cycle, SSE uses a cosine schedule while FGE uses a triangular one (a learning rate linearly increases in the first half of the cycle and then linearly decreases in the second half).
-The length of each cycle and the maximum learning rate in it can be viewed as hyperparameters of the methods, depending on which SSE and FGE can behave as either local methods (short cycles with low maximum learning rate) or semi-local methods (longer cycles with higher maximum learning rate).
-FGE is usually used as a local method, while SSE as a semi-local one.
+One of the goals of our paper is to understand whether the existing local and semi-local ensembling methods can be beneficial in the transfer learning setup and help close the quality gap between Local and Global DEs.
+We focus on the situation when only one pre-trained checkpoint is available, as in Local DE, and study the effectiveness of cyclical learning rate methods.
+This group of methods contains such methods as FGE, SSE, and cSGLD.
+We choose cyclical methods because they can work in both local and semi-local regimes and show the strongest results in closing the gap with global methods in the regular training setup~\citep{pitfalls}.
+In Appendix~\ref{app:local}, we show that in the transfer learning setup, they are also more effective than other local methods.
+Cyclical methods have very similar structure and differ mostly in training scheme for the first network and learning rate schedules in the cycles.
+FGE trains the first network with a more standard long schedule, while SSE and cSGLD use the same schedule in all the cycles.
+Also, FGE uses short cycles with a triangular learning rate schedule and low maximum learning rate, while SSE and cSGLD use long cycles with a cosine learning rate schedule and relatively high maximum learning rate.
+In the paper, we mostly experiment with a version of SSE, which fine-tunes the first network with a fixed standard fine-tuning schedule and then trains all the following networks with the same cosine schedule, for which we vary the length and the maximum learning rate.
+Depending on the cycle hyperparameters, SSE can behave as either a local method (short cycles with low maximum learning rate) or a semi-local method (longer cycles with higher maximum learning rate).
+We choose to fine-tune the first network in a fixed way for easier comparison with Local and Global DEs.
+The results for other variants of cyclical methods are similar and discussed in Appendix~\ref{app:other_sse}.

-We study the behavior of SSE and FGE with different hyperparameter values in the transfer learning setup.
-Since the pre-training process is much more expensive than the fine-tuning one, we focus on the final ensemble quality and do not restrict the cycle length to be short.
-To the best of our knowledge, these methods were not previously studied in the transfer learning setup.
-However, several recent works~\citep{de_low_data_transfer,soups,rame2022diverse} study a technique for improving the diversity of Local DEs by training networks using different hyperparameters (learning rate, weight decay, data augmentation, etc.).
-We leave this technique out of the scope of the paper because it can also improve the quality of Global DEs~\citep{gontijo-lopes2022no} and thus is not able to close the gap between the two.
+To the best of our knowledge, cyclical methods were not previously studied in the transfer learning setup.
+Moreover, based on our analysis of the SSE behavior, we propose its parallel version, StarSEE, which shows better results in this setup.
+Several recent works~\citep{de_low_data_transfer,soups,rame2022diverse} study another technique for improving the diversity of Local DEs by training networks using different hyperparameters (learning rate, weight decay, data augmentation, etc.).
+In Appendix~\ref{app:diversification}, we show that this technique can be also effective for Global DEs and StarSSEs, however, it is not able to close the gaps between the methods and change the comparison results.